 The below information is important for all property managers, property owners, tenants and business operators who own, occupy or manage buildings ranging from various types of residential properties to commercial, retain and industrial premises.

-The NSW Department of Planning and Environment has published a fact sheet on the new fire safety requirements.
+The NSW Department of Planning and Environment has published a Building Fire Safety Regulation Fact Sheet on the new fire safety requirements.

 Legal Obligations of an Owner

 The owner of a building has a legal obligation to ensure that all Fire Safety Measures installed on the premises are maintained in good working condition at all times.

 Owners, or their agent, are required to verify that this responsibility is being fulfilled by issuing routine Fire Safety Statements to Council and Fire and Rescue NSW.

 As of 1 October 2017, a Competent Fire Safety Practitioner should be engaged to prepare the Fire Safety Statement.
 The Fire Safety Statement and Fire Safety Schedule must be displayed in a prominent location within the premises.

 It is an offence not to submit an annual Fire Safety Statement and penalties apply.